 Oh beloved.
 Life has been quite comfortable hasn’t it?
 You’ve enjoyed restful nights and calm days.
 But now you’ve been removed from your nest.
 What does God want?
 Why has He allowed this?
 How can you make it?

-God wants to confirm you to the image of His Son.
+God wants to conform you to the image of His Son.
 So now you need to find His peace when yours is so disturbed.
 God wants you to grow in grace and knowledge.
 Here you are- completely uncomfortable so He gives you the opportunity to seek His face and believe His Word.
 He allows even the hard times so that you and I will know that we can’t make it on our own.
 We need a supernatural strength to get through this.

 What a magnificent truth that even when the enemy means to do evil and destroy us God will turn it for good.
 You and I can count on God and say yes Lord whenever our rest is disturbed and our hope is delayed.